The Importance of Knowing Your Breast Surgeon’s Credentials

 Additional Specialized Training

 When it comes choosing the right surgeon for your Plastic Surgery, you’ll want to look for someone who has gone above and beyond the required general and plastic surgery training.
-Dr. Koltz and Barone both completed an additional fellowship (specialty) program after they completed their residency.
+Dr. Barone both completed an additional fellowship (specialty) program after they completed their residency.
 This involves one to two years of specialized training with well-recognized and published surgeons in their specific focus area.
 Although fellowship training is not required for plastic surgery board certification, it is an option to become much more exposed to advanced, cutting-edge techniques in a specific area of interest.

 Board Certification Process